audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

    stereo, 16bits, with a sample rate of 44100Hz or 48000Hz.
 More help at:
       http://audacityteam.org/wiki/index.php?title=Mac_Bugs#Loss_of_sound_after_running_Audacity

- * Mac OS X only: In the OS X version of Audacity, portable settings aren't picked up, and the default settings (in the default location) are always used.
+ * Mac OS X only: Portable settings aren't picked up, and the default settings (in the default location) are always used.
 See this page for a workround: http://audacityteam.org/wiki/index.php?title=Portable_Audacity

  * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and is known to have a number of issues with both reliability and useability.
 Patches to improve both will be welcomed.

+ * Linux (reported on): The first file imported into a project no longer changes the project rate to the file's rate, if that rate is absent from the project rate list.

  * Linux (Debian-derived) only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
-This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to /usr/lib/pkgconfig/libSoundTouch.pc
+This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to /usr/lib/pkgconfig/libSoundTouch.pc.

 Also note that the Windows installer will not replace 1.2.x installations, but will install alongside them.

 --------------------------------------------------------------------------------